QST Certified Trainer

 - Successfully complete practical and written exams

-- Complete 20 treatment appointments, including all QST Master Trainer supervised sessions, with a child with autism
+- Complete 20 therapy appointments, including all QST Master Trainer supervised sessions, with a child with autism

 - Demonstrate ability to successfully “de-block” and “fill” during qigong massage sessions